Kazhuu/wsl-compile-commands-converter/README.md

-# wsl-ycm-extra-conf
+# wsl-compile-commands-converter
-Windows Subsystem for Linux (WSL) YouCompleteMe .ymc_extra_conf.py to work with paths between WSL and Windows
+Convert compile_commands.json with Windows paths to use Windows Subsystem for Linux (WSL) compatible paths.
+Helpful when project is compiled using Windows tools and editing source code happens on WSL side using Vim.